 Fess up, you love hash browns!
 And if you are anything like me, you’ve had plenty of Saturday mornings when you’re craving that McD’s breakfast mostly for the hash browns that hide in that white-red-yellow bag.
-(I can’t believe I just admitted to that!)
-In any case, kljukuša is basically a hash brown pie (potatoes mixed with flour and onions and then baked), so you can upgrade your breakfast to an afternoon meal.
-Add to that some garlic, butter, and top with sour cream and you’ve got a very decent, quick lunch.
+In any case, kljukuša is practically a hash brown pie (potatoes mixed with flour and onions and then baked), spread with some garlic, butter, and topped with sour cream.
+Add soup and salad and upgrade your breakfast to a lunch.

 This time is different though.
 This time I came to my strange old land to heal.
 The winter penetrated my entirety with pain.
 So I did what all of us do when life messes up so hard the only thing others can offer you is “Life works out in mysterious ways… this maybe happened because something wonderful is waiting for you!”
 I packed my bags and flew home to Sarajevo.